 Marketing (or Lack Thereof) Affects Cross Selling

-How many times over the past 20 years have dealers invested in new programs around important ventures like Document Management, Managed Print Services, and Managed IT Services to find disappointing success rates?
+How many times over the past 20 years have businesses invested in new programs around important ventures to find disappointing success rates?
 Hundreds of thousands of dollars invested in personnel, training, inventory, and partners go down the drain.

 Cross-selling requires marketing.
 Do not attempt to launch a new business line without budgeting for marketing.